 This phrase may refer to Hebrews 11:40.
 There is a fellowship with every person justified by faith.
 This includes believers anywhere at any time.

 Believers are called “spirits” here because they do not yet have their resurrection bodies.
-They are justified in their spirits, but their bodies remain to wait for their resurrection bodies.
+They are justified in their spirits, but they await their resurrection bodies.

 to Jesus the Mediator of the new covenant,